djason28/BestTravel/core/README.md

 BestTravel Backend (Gin + GORM)

-A secure REST API backend for the BestTravel frontend, built with Gin (Go), GORM (MySQL/SQLite), and JWT auth.
+A secure REST API backend for the BestTravel frontend, built with Gin (Go), GORM (MySQL only), and JWT auth.

 ## Features